marcgg/marcgg.github.com/_posts/2016-03-14-github-pages-jekyll.md

 blog: true
 category: blog
 tag: Dev
+socialmediapreview: "Github x Jekyll Bug"
 ---

 A month ago Github [announced][1] that they was now running Jekyll 3.
 At this point I already tried to upgrade but ran into so many issues I gave up, so I was still building my site with Jekyll 2.

 Looking at the announcement I figured that it was no big deal since every major deprecations would only occur in May.
 It really felt safe to stay with Jekyll 2 and migrate in a month or two.